 Fast forward to today's Gospel reading in the mass, and that work becomes clear: in the desert where nothing grows, Christ feeds those who hear him.

-“And he commanded the crowd to sit down on the ground; and he took the seven loaves, and having given thanks he broke them and gave them to his disciples to set before the people; and they set them before the crowd.” -Mk 8:6 (RSV-CE)
+“So he ordered the people to sit down on the ground; then he took the seven loaves, and after giving thanks to God he broke the bread and gave it to his disciples to distribute….” -Mk.
+8:6 (REB)

 Once, Humankind that listened to the Serpent had to seed the hostile soil for food.
 Now, on that same hostile soil, it listens to the promised Seed and is fed.
 Before, it took what was God's.
 Now, it receives.